tychonievich/gametable/README.md

     - [ ] upload token image
     - [ ] allow GM-role renaming (e.g. DM, Narrator, etc)
 - [ ] prevent or notify if same user logs in twice

+# License

+The dialog-polyfill files are from <https://github.com/GoogleChrome/dialog-polyfill> and are distributed under the terms of <https://github.com/GoogleChrome/dialog-polyfill/blob/master/LICENSE>.

+All other components are original to the author and distributed under the terms of <https://github.com/tychonievich/gametable/blob/master/LICENSE>